-The Porter Law Group recently secured a $2.3 million settlement in a medical malpractice case involving the failure to screen for and diagnose prostate cancer, leading to devastating consequences for a 66-year-old patient.
+The Porter Law Group recently secured a $2.3 million settlement in a prostate cancer misdiagnosis medical malpractice case involving the failure to screen for and diagnose prostate cancer, leading to devastating consequences for a 66-year-old patient.
 The case highlighted serious concerns about patient care standards and the critical importance of prostate cancer screening discussions between physicians and their patients.

 Schedule your free consultation today and see how we can help.